deathworlders/online/content/books/deathworlders/chapter-14-hornets-nest.md

 Gabriel relaxed.
 Fortunately, Adam Arés hadn’t looked in his father’s direction, and so didn’t notice him lower the gun and relax.

 "Hey yourself."
 Gabriel replied, stepping into the room and ruffling the scrawny teenager’s hair.
-"Wasn’t expecting you today, *amigo.*"
+"Wasn’t expecting you today, *amigo."*

 Adam pulled away from the hair-ruffle.
 "Mom’s being *Mom* again." he said, which was all the explanation he needed to give.
 This wasn’t the first time Adam had caught a cab over here to get away from her, and almost certainly wouldn’t be the last.
 It was why he had his own key, and the Superintendent knew his face and to let him in from the time his mother had confiscated it.